-- After five consecutive absences, a home visit may be warranted. - After fifteen or more absences (excused or unexcused), a student may be required to repeat the current grade level regardless of grades earned.
-Excessive tardies and absences will be factored into retention decisions. - After twenty consecutive absences, a student will be considered as having withdrawn from Center City PCS and will be automatically unenrolled on the 20th day.
-Proof of enrollment into another LEA will be requested. - A student enrolled in PK3 or PK4 that has an attendance rating of 75% or less during Q1 or Q2 may lose their enrollment spot.
+• After five consecutive absences, a home visit may be warranted.

+• After fifteen or more absences (excused or unexcused), a student may be required to repeat the current grade level regardless of grades earned.
+Excessive tardies and absences will be factored into retention decisions.

+• After twenty consecutive absences, a student will be considered as having withdrawn from Center City PCS and will be automatically unenrolled on the 20th day.
+Proof of enrollment into another LEA will be requested.
+If documented proof is not provided, a referral to CFSA will be made.

+• A student enrolled in PK3 or PK4 that has an attendance rating of 75% or less during Q1 or Q2 may lose their enrollment spot.

-Please note, Travel plans that require a student to miss a week of school are discouraged.
-The absences will be unexcused.
+Please note, leisure travel plans that require a student to miss school are discouraged.
+Any such absences will be unexcused.